 I already have a favorite white paint color.
 It’s the same one we used all throughout the main floor in our previous home.
 In keeping with consistency, we decided White Dove by Benjamin Moore was the right choice for all the trim, wainscoting, and beams in the basement family room.
 We went with a semi-gloss finish to bring some dimension to the woodwork.

 Selecting the second shade was a little tricker.
 I wanted to bring in a bit more of a taupe shade to the walls but when I looked at samples it was clear I only wanted a *whisper* of cream to be detected.
 We went with Sail Cloth by Benjamin Moore.
 I LOVE this shade and think it warms up this space while still bringing a light, bright feeling.

-The plaster used on the fireplace was a three-layer process, first with white plaster, then with a mix closer to Sail Cloth, then with a White Dove shade to knock back the texture.
+The plaster used on the fireplace was applied with a three-layer process.
+The first was white plaster, the second was a shade close to Sail Cloth, and the third was a shade close to White Dove to knock back the texture.

 Um, WOW???
 I knew it would look different but I didn’t anticipate the entire room would feel completely new.
 I am so glad that we didn’t paint everything the same shade of white.
 Highlighting the contrast of the trim, wainscoting, and beams makes the room feel more intentionally finished—plus it brings out the subtle nuances in the shades we used on the plaster.

 We need to paint the rest of the basement, so that will be next on the list of projects.
 It was a huge bummer that our painter didn’t have the capacity to do the wine room and the stairs all at once.
 We’ll be painting EVERYTHING, but the wine room will have a subtle limewash over the brick to keep a lot of the texture that is already in that space.